It was on my honeymoon, which was from hell, that I first came upon a bottle of Calèche perfume, which is from heaven!

 Did so beautiful and shining an object kill people?

-But what a sweet and solicitous companion: constant, and diverting in the literal sense, on a journey of 50 years across landscapes, some very hard, which we all traverse.
+But what a sweet and solicitous companion, and unexpected: constant, and diverting in the literal sense, on a journey of many years across landscapes, some very hard, which we all traverse.

 And all this, of course, one of the tracks by which the wonders of France slipped in and came to rest between the folds of my Anglo heart.